ucfopen/Obojobo-Docs/releases/v3.3.2/authors/triggers_and_actions.md

 menus: authors_how_to
 ---

-Additionally nodes can fire events which other nodes in the system can hear and respond to via **triggers** and **actions**.
+OboNodes can fire events which other nodes in the system can hear and respond to via {{ 'trigger' | obo_node }} and {{ 'action' | obo_node }}.
 For example an Assessment section can lock out the navigation of the module so that students cannot view the content until the assessment is completed.

-An example of this is shown below:
+## Example Scenario

+When an attempt is started the `onStartAttempt` event that {{ 'Assessment' | obo_node }} emits will be broadcast in the Obojobo Draft Viewer.

+In the example above, two {{ 'action' | obo_node }}s are triggered by that event.
+One using the `nav:lock` action which disables the navigation menu.
+The other uses the `viewer:alert` action that will cause a dialog to display.

+When the attempt is completed the `onEndAttempt` event be heard by the second trigger, activating an action which will unlock the navigation (`nav:unlock`).

+## JSON Example

 ```json
 ...